 Pacific Legal Foundation identifies and litigates important legal issues to set landmark precedents that will benefit Americans nationwide.
 Using strategic and principled litigation, communications, and research, we battle for freedom in the nation’s courts and the court of public opinion.

 This is a full-time, permanent position.
 PLF is committed to recruiting and retaining the highest-quality talent available nationwide, and we offer a total compensation package that includes a competitive salary, medical and dental insurance, and employer-paid retirement savings.
+The estimated salary range for this role is between $60,000–$70,000.
 We take work-life balance seriously through our generous paid leave and flextime policies.
 We have a flexible, collaborative, positive, and collegial work environment.
 We take pride in investing in your future and encourage internal advancement.
 PLF is the place for someone principled, tenacious, and determined to succeed in positively shaping the future of our country and restoring real limits on government power.
 Join us.

 Qualified candidates should submit the following application materials (in order) in one PDF document: